Youth and Family Services

 We’re here to support your entire family.

-At Peninsula Behavioral Health, we believe that every young person deserves access to quality behavioral health care.
+At Peninsula Behavioral Health, we believe that every young person deserves access to quality therapy and behavioral health care.
 Our Youth Services team works hard to help each young person identify and build on their strengths to find their path to wellness/recovery.

 Our team of compassionate professionals includes licensed Mental Health Professionals, WISe Care coordinators, Parent Peers, and Youth Peers.
 The dedicated staff of the Youth Services department is uniquely qualified to help Clallam County youth and families.